md-suhag/md-suhag/README.md

 ### 👨‍🏫About Me

-<p> I am a web developer.
-I like to code with fun.🌱I use various technology and tool to create website like JAVASCRIPT ,REACT, NODE JS, MONGODB, EXPRESS, GIT, GITHUB, PHP, MYSQL and more...😊</p>
+<p> I am a Mern stack developer.
+I like to code with fun.🌱I use various technology and tool to create website like JAVASCRIPT ,REACT, NODE JS, MONGODB, EXPRESS JS, BOOTSTRAP, TAILWIND CSS, GIT, GITHUB, PHP, MYSQL and more...😊</p>
 <h3>✨Tools and technology that I use :</h3>
 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" height="40" alt="javascript logo"  />